oneoffcoder/books/sphinx/python-dothis/source/list-generator.rst

 Avoid looping over elements just to store derived results.
 Use a list comprehension or generator expression instead.
 A list comprehension eagerly evaluates and returns a list, while a generator expression evaluates lazily.

+Choosing between the two then becomes a question of ownership: do you need the whole materialized result now, or do you want to stream values into another consumer?
+That distinction is clearer when the code uses the dedicated comprehension forms.

 Don't do this
 ^^^^^^^^^^^^^